What Developers Need to Know

-Avoid fines and work stoppages, and protect the waterways your community depends on, by installing and maintaining these EPA construction site stormwater best management practices (BMPs).
+Avoid fines and work stoppages, and protect the waterways your community depends on, by implementing and maintaining these EPA construction site stormwater best management practices (BMPs).

 Protect Natural Features

 - Identify and protect areas where existing vegetation, such as trees, will not be disturbed by construction activity.

 - Protect streams, stream buffers, wild woodlands, wetlands, or other sensitive areas from any disturbance or construction activity by fencing or other clear markings.

 - Protect and install vegetative buffers along waterbodies to slow and filter stormwater runoff.

 - Inspect and maintain buffer areas regularly to ensure effectiveness.

 - Sequence construction activities so the landscape is not disturbed for long periods of time.

 - Install key sediment control practices before site grading begins.

 - Schedule site stabilization, such as landscaping, to be completed immediately after the land has been graded to its final contour.